 How Oatly entered the Chinese market?

 While many food & beverage brands find distributors in China, which get the products in different groceries and supermarkets, Oatly took a different route.
 In November 2016, it formed a Joint Venture with China Resources Corporation (CRC) which is a Chinese state-owned conglomerate that owns a variety of businesses in Hong Kong and Mainland China.
 The company’s main business focus is the export of mainland Chinese products (including energy) to Hong Kong.
-Its retail operations include Chinese Arts & Crafts, supermarkets in Hong Kong.
+Its retail operations include Chinese Arts & Crafts, and supermarkets in Hong Kong.

 Then, in early 2018, Oatly started its operations in China and its APAC HQ is in Shanghai.

 Oatly collaboration with coffee shops following the Chinese demand for Coffee

-One key factor for Oatly’s spread in China has been its strategy of using “coffee”
+One key factor for Oaty’s spread in China has been its strategy of using “coffee”

 Given the surge in Chinese growth in coffee drinkers and goers, Oatly tried to ride this wave by creating his barista edition, which was his flagship product with strong demand from bars across China.

-This idea has been very successful in China as its barista edition works very well with espresso and makes coffee taste good, in fact, when mixed with oat drink, the taste of coffee gets smoother.
+This idea has been very successful in China as its barista edition works very well with espresso and makes coffee taste good, in fact, when mixed with an oat drink, the taste of coffee gets smoother.

 Oatly localized its product to the Chinese market demand for coffee, by having a great ROI.
 Obviously, it used Chinese social channels such as WeChat, Weibo, Xiaohongshu, and others to promote its products.

 As you can see in the previous image, in fact, Oatly uses Wechat to promote its Barista edition product and collaborations with various coffee shops in China.

-In addition, its choice about the Shanghai location is not surprising at all because If any city in China drinks coffee, that is Shanghai, where people have been drinking coffee since the 1990s or earlier.
+In addition, its choice of the Shanghai location is not surprising at all because If any city in China drinks coffee, that is Shanghai, where people have been drinking coffee since the 1990s or earlier.
 There are thousands of boutique coffee shops throughout Shanghai, therefore, the best choice for Oatly to enter the Chinese market.